Photoplethysmography for cardiovascular health monitoring

 4. Datasets of PPG signals containing precise theoretical values for CV parameters facilitate (i) studies of the CV determinants of the PPG wave shape and (ii) algorithm development (Proc IEEE, 2022, Symmetry, 2021, Healthc Technol Lett, 2020, Am J Physiol, 2019, J Biomech, 2009);

-7. The stiffness index (SI) and the d/a index (which have been suggested as CV risk indicators) are influenced by other CV risk factors, namely blood pressure and pulse wave velocity, which may explain their potential utility for assessing CV risk (Proc IEEE, 2022);
+3. The stiffness index (SI) and the d/a index (which have been suggested as CV risk indicators) are influenced by other CV risk factors, namely blood pressure and pulse wave velocity, which may explain their potential utility for assessing CV risk (Proc IEEE, 2022);

-8. Vascular recovery rate after intense exercise may be measured from the PPG (Proc.
+4. Vascular recovery rate after intense exercise may be measured from the PPG (Proc.
 MDPI, 2018);

-9. Changes in the PPG wave produced by altered endothelial function can be explained by single or combined alterations of blood viscosity, peripheral resistance and compliance, and the elasticity of conduit arteries (J Biomech, 2009);
+5. Changes in the PPG wave produced by altered endothelial function can be explained by single or combined alterations of blood viscosity, peripheral resistance and compliance, and the elasticity of conduit arteries (J Biomech, 2009);

-10. The potential of using high-quality PPG sensors to develop a robust technique for PPG-based monitoring of mental stress, which is detrimental to CV health;
+6. The potential of using high-quality PPG sensors to develop a robust technique for PPG-based monitoring of mental stress, which is detrimental to CV health;

-11. The potential of PPG-based monitoring of left ventricular contractility (Int J Numer Meth Biomed Engng, 2022), which plays a key role in raising pulse pressure in hypertension (Front Cardiovasc Med, 2023).
+7. The potential of PPG-based monitoring of left ventricular contractility (Int J Numer Meth Biomed Engng, 2022), which plays a key role in raising pulse pressure in hypertension (Front Cardiovasc Med, 2023).

-We have also provided the following tools:
+We have also provided the following reviews, datasets, and tools:

-1. A survey that summarises the fundamentals of wearable photoplethysmography and its analysis, identifyies its potential clinical applications, and outlinines pressing directions for future research to realise its full potential for tackling CV disease (Proc IEEE, 2022);
+1. A survey that summarises the fundamentals of wearable photoplethysmography and its analysis, identifyies its potential clinical applications, and outlines pressing directions for future research to realise its full potential for tackling CV disease (Proc IEEE, 2022);

 2. A dataset of in vivo PPG signals acquired in daily life conditions (Eng Proc, 2020);